Surprising COVID-19 side effect: More companies adopt the 4-day workweek

 Now, several months into quarantine, some companies are discovering that going remote has also made another change possible.
 They’re moving to 4-day weeks, without losing productivity or hurting their sales.

 In the U.S., these companies include social media app Buffer and social impact accelerator Uncharted, as well as local governments in Colorado and West Virginia.
-Donegal, Ireland-based online publishing platform developer 3D Issue; English magazine publisher and events organizer Target Publishing; and Bogota-based virtual voice agency Bunny Studios, have all recently started trialing 4-day weeks.
+Donegal, Ireland-based online publishing platform developer 3D Issue; English magazine publisher and events organizer Target Publishing; and Bogota-based virtual voice agency Bunny Studio, have all recently started trialing 4-day weeks.
 They join hundreds of companies around the world that in recent years have permanently shortened their working hours without cutting salaries or productivity.

 Together, they show how any company that can go remote can make a 4-day week work.
 And they illustrate why companies should look seriously at adopting a 4-day week.